Building a 2FA TOTP generator using a Raspberry Pi Pico and MicroPython

 file (based oncodes.json.example

-) which includes the desired TOTP keys. - Flash the Raspberry Pi Pico with the latest MicroPython with Pimoroni Libs.
+) that includes the desired TOTP keys. - Flash the Raspberry Pi Pico with the latest MicroPython with Pimoroni Libs.

 - Copy the codebase to the Raspberry Pi Pico.

-- Upon boot, you will be required to specify the current UTC time (clicking
+- Upon boot, you will be required to specify the current UTC time (click

 B